-Some contract management platforms offer a set of premium features that are not available in a standard package and may have higher costs.
-These premium features may include things like e-signing, AI automation tools, or integrations with other third party services (CRMs, outside e-sign platforms).
-Fees for a la carte features can generally range from a few dollars to several thousand dollars per month.
+There are contract management solutions that offer a set of premium features not available in a standard package and may have higher costs.
+These premium features may include things like e-signing, AI automation tools, or integrations with other third party services (CRMs outside of e-sign platforms).
+Fees for a la carte features can generally range from a few dollars to several thousand of dollars per month.

 Customer Support Fees

-Vendors may charge a variety of support fees - these can include platform integrations, employee training (onsite or virtual), and ongoing support (email, phone, or chat).
-Some companies charge hundreds or thousands of dollars for customer support, but there are also some platforms that will offer best-in-class customer support at no additional cost.
+Need customer support?
+What you thought was a low cost contract management software may really not be so low cost anymore when you end having to pay for a variety of support fees such as platform integrations, employee training (onsite or virtual), and ongoing support (email, phone, or chat).
+There are companies that charge hundreds or thousands of dollars for customer support, but there are also some platforms that will offer best-in-class customer support at no additional cost.

 While many businesses pay thousands of dollars for a contract management platform, there are also dozens of free solutions on the market.
 Free software may be a great first step for a small company or a startup that may not have significant contract volume.
 While free platforms can help companies become acquainted with a more automated contract lifecycle, it’s important to remember that most versions are extremely limited in terms of features and storage space.

-Many companies may find a free product offering appealing, but a free platform will not meet the needs of a large business with a complex contract lifecycle.
-Large (and many times even small!) companies that decide to try a free offering will quickly realize that the product is missing many critical features, and that they'll need to quickly upgrade to a paid version in order for the platform to meet their needs.
+Many companies may find a free product offering appealing, but a free platform will not meet the needs of businesses that have a complex contract lifecycle.
+Large (and many times even small) companies that decide to try a free offering will quickly realize that the product is missing many critical features, and that they'll need to quickly upgrade to a paid version in order for the platform to meet their needs.